-Oscar Pistorius released from prison, put under house arrest
+Oscar Pistorius out of prison, under house arrest

 Johannesburg — Oscar Pistorius, the double-amputee Olympic runner who fatally shot his girlfriend in 2013, was released from prison and placed under house arrest on Monday night, a South African official said.